Physics and Engineering

 There are many reasons for studying at Taylor:

 - Taylor has a reputation for excellence.
-U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last seven years, stressing our emphasis on teaching.
+U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last eight years, stressing our emphasis on teaching.
 This is evident in the opportunities you have to grow in your field through use of our state of the art equipment and our collaborative space in the Euler Science Complex.